Left-Right Husimi Representation of Chaotic Resonance States: Invariance and Factorization: Phase space representation of resonance states

 The LR-Husimi representation for time-continuous scattering systems is obtained by using the Husimi representation for right and left resonance states, see \cref{Eq:LR_husimi}.
-For dielectric cavities the Husimi representation for right and left resonance states is defined in Ref.~\cite{HenSchSch2003}, specifically for right (left) resonance states we use the incoming (emanating) Husimi representation $\Hus_n^\text{inc(em)}$.
+For dielectric cavities the Husimi representation for right and left resonance states is defined in Ref.~\cite{HenSchSch2003}.
+Specifically, for right and left resonance states we use the incoming Husimi representation $\Hus_n^\text{inc}$ inside the cavity.
+Alternatively, one could use for both states the emanating Husimi representation, giving the same LR-Husimi representation in the semiclassical limit.
+In this context the terms incoming and emanating refer to the definition of the boundary Husimi representation inside the cavity in Ref.~\cite{HenSchSch2003} and are not related to the incoming and outgoing boundary conditions of left and right resonance states.
 For the three-disk scattering system the Husimi representation is defined in Ref.~\cite{WeiBarKuhPolSch2014}, where also the LR-Husimi representation is shown.

 In analogy to the discussion of time-reversal symmetry for quantum maps, for the considered time-continuous scattering systems one has $\psiL_n(\vecr) = \overline{\psiR_n(\vecr)}$~\cite{SteWal1972, WeiBarKuhPolSch2014}.
 Therefore, the left Husimi representation is approximately $\HusL_n(q,p) \approx \Resc(q,p) \HusR_n(q,-p)$.
 For the LR-Husimi representation,~\cref{Eq:LR_husimi}, this implies an approximate mirror symmetry in $p$, $\HusLR(q,p) \approx \HusLR(q,-p)$ using that the reflection $\Resc(q,p)$ is symmetric in $p$ for billiard dynamics.